Fade To Gray: The Pictures

 I made this composite in the darkroom (years before Photoshop!) of Ike Miringoarangi and Peter 'Spider' Tekira at the River Bar.

-One thing led to another and as I started taking publicity images for local bands.
-I photographed the Innocent Dingos looking very cool in the alleyway behind the Odeon Theatre.
+One thing led to another and I started taking publicity images for local bands.
+I photographed the Innocent Dingos looking very cool in the alley behind the Odeon Theatre.
 From left — Tim and Peter Stewart, Trevor Herk, Shane Bollingford and Andrew Schollum.

 I took this image of the Olympic K4 team training on the Waimata River in Gisborne in 1984.
 They went on to win gold medals.
 From left— Alan Thompson, Ian Ferguson, Paul Macdonald and Grant Bramwell with Ben Hutchings in the coach boat.